Information About Christopher - Hackney teacher - (3 reviews)

 I always had a passion and excitement for teaching, and took my first students in my parents' front room 15 years ago.
 Since then I've taught thousands of students in almost every setting: one-to-one students as young as 4, singing assemblies of four hundred primary kids, ukulele groups, A-level students, short courses, university students.

-As a teacher I offer classical piano, modern piano (pop etc), and drums.
+As a teacher I offer classical piano, and modern piano (pop etc).
 But usually I like to explore a range of other supporting musical areas, including improvisation, composition, ear training, music appreciation and others.
 Variety helps to stimulate student's ambition and interest, and helps to understand music in a broader sense.
 After all, Bach, Mozart, Beethoven, Liszt and Chopin were all known for their improvisations!
 Usually, we'll settle on a combination that you enjoy best; some students may much prefer being taught by ear, whereas others may be very focused on the classical repertoire and completing those certificates.
 However I do try to advocate for a broad study of music if the student is willing.

 Tutor Resources: (free to download)